High Line Park in New York

 You can also, of course, walk freely on the High Line in New York!
 The park is free to access and is the perfect route to cross Chelsea and reach Greenwich Village from the all-new Hudson Yards neighborhood, or vice versa.
 Here is the route on the High Line that I recommend:

 You can access the very beginning of High Line Park on 34th Street between 11th Avenue and 12th Avenue, entry onto the High Line is via a ramp, which is wheelchair accessible.
 Before starting the walk, take advantage of being in the Hudson Yards district to take a look at the Vessel with its impressive architecture.
+In the same area, you can find Edge Observation Deck, the highest outdoor observation deck in New York.

 The best way to enjoy the walk is to do it at your own pace, taking the time to stop to admire the view and take beautiful pictures of the cityscape in this typical New York industrial setting.
 Along your walk on the High Line, you will discover the emblematic places of the park such as: